Veronica spicata [veh-RON-ih-ka spi-KAH-tuh] is a perennial that produces an abundance of blue flowers appearing in long spires.

 Light & Temperature

-Place these plants just about anywhere, except complete shade.
+Place the Veronica plant just about anywhere, except complete shade.
 They grow well in full sun and light shade.

 Avoid planting or placing them in areas with lots of wind.
 These upright plants become damaged by strong winds.